 In a 2000 report entitled "Trust in government.
-Ethics measures in OECD countries," OECD Secretary-General Donald J. Johnston emphasized the fact that public ethics are considered as a keystone of good governance.
+Ethics measures in OECD countries," OECD Secretary-General Donald J. Johnston emphasised the fact that public ethics are considered as a keystone of good governance.
 Moreover, public ethics are a prerequisite to public trust, which is in turn vital not only to any public service, but also to any society in general.
 At the same time, transparency reforms have flourished over the last few years and have several times been designed as a response to public distrust.
 Therefore, ethics, transparency and trust are closely linked together in a supposed virtuous circle where transparency works as a factor of better public ethics and leads to more trust in government on the citizens' side.
-This article explores the links between transparency and levels of trust in 10 countries between 2007 and 2014, using open data indexes and access to information requests as proxies for transparency.
-A national ranking of transparency, based on requests submitted by citizens to the administration and open data indexes, is then proposed.
-Key findings show that there is no sharp decline of trust in government in all countries considered in this article, and that transparency and trust in government are not systematically positively associated.
+This article first exposes contemporary approaches to transparency and trust, including definitions, dimensions and issues.
+It then explores the links between the two concepts in 10 countries between 2007 and 2014, using open data indexes and access to information requests as proxies for transparency.
+So far, most studies have focused on conceptual models, specific aspects of transparency in particular case studies, or have compared legal frameworks from different countries.
+Here, data about citizens' requests to get access to administrative documents have been gathered for the first time (in all states where data are available).
+This dataset, combined with existing indexes on open data and government, has enabled us to establish a national ranking, particularly useful in a comparative perspective.
+Data about trust have been collected in reports published by international organisations.
+Key findings prove that there is no sharp decline of trust in government in all countries considered in this article.
+They also tend to show that transparency and trust in government are not systematically positively associated.
+In other words, the combination of the ranking created in this article (transparency score) and OECD / Eurobarometers data about trust does not lead to any positive or negative association in a systematic way.
 Therefore, this article challenges the common assumption, mostly found in the normative literature, about a positive interrelation between the two, where trust in government is conceived as a beneficial effect of administrative transparency.